Knoblauchpilze/galactic-sovereign/README.md

 On the EC2 instance, docker is managing the containers and making sure that they are still running.
 This also plays nicely with the [monitoring](#monitoring-the-services) which is an additional mechanism to ensure the continuous availability of the services.

 In order for services to communicate with one another, we attach all of them to the same [docker bridge network](https://docs.docker.com/network/drivers/bridge/).
 The idea is to connect containers in the same virtual network where they can access each other's without sharing the host network.
 This removes the need to expose multiple times the same port and essentially act as if they would be on separate machine.
 The Docker daemon also provides convenience access to a DNS-like system to access containers by their name (e.g. `http://your-container-name:80/endpoint`).
-The network is automatically created by the docker compose command;
+The network is automatically created by the docker compose command.

 ## Monitoring the services